-The Company is currently participating in three government programs: New York-Connect America Fund, New York Broadband, and Affordable Connectivity Plan (terminated in February 2024).
+The Company is currently participating in two government programs: New York-Connect America Fund, New York Broadband, and prior to the program's termination in February 2024, the company participated in the Affordable Connectivity Plan ("ACP"), with funding for the ACP ending in May 2024.
 The purpose of these programs is to provide internet and connectivity services to qualifying households in the United States.
 The Company is entitled to reimbursement from the government for services provided.
-We record gross monies received from government entities in "Service revenue", and associated expenses such as salaries and supplies are recorded in "Cost of services", or "Selling, general and administrative expenses", on our Condensed Consolidated Statement of Operations, depending on the nature of expenditure.
+We record gross monies received from government entities in "Service revenue," and associated expenses such as salaries and supplies are recorded in "Cost of services," or "Selling, general and administrative expenses," on our Condensed Consolidated Statement of Operations, depending on the nature of expenditure.
 We accrue for reimbursement requests submitted to government entities in "Trade accounts receivable and contract assets, net" on our Condensed Consolidated Balance Sheets.
-During the three months ended March 31, 2024, the Company recognized \$4.7 million in "Service revenue" on our Condensed Consolidated Statement of Operations.
-As of March 31, 2024, we have trade accounts receivable of \$2.8 million related to our government programs on our Condensed Consolidated Balance Sheets.
+During the three and six months ended June 30, 2024, the Company recognized \$1.9 million and \$6.6 million respectively, in "Service revenue" on our Condensed Consolidated Statement of Operations, respectively.
+As of June 30, 2024, we have trade accounts receivable of \$1.3 million related to our government programs on our Condensed Consolidated Balance Sheets.